WowDaoAI/Groq_Models_Deception_Survey/README.md

 This is for our team to pass our deception survey prompts to the Groq models using Grow api.

+Designed to take csv with first column as prompts, combined from the prior art stockbroker study, one per row.

 I've obtained some free Groq api credit for us.
 We will need to edit this script to change out the Groq model each time we want to survey a different model, but I did this as a single model pass so we can choose which model(s) to start with in case we run out of credits part way through.

 # NOTES ON FUTURE IMPROVEMENTS: